SAP-samples/partner-reference-application/Tutorials/62-Multi-Tenancy-Features-CICD.md

 ## SAP BTP Configuration and Deployment
 1. Open the SAP BTP cockpit of the development subaccount and add the required entitlements:
-    - *Continuous Integration and Delivery* with the *default* plan to add CI/CD-app.
+    - *Continuous Integration and Delivery* with the *build-runtime* plan to add CI/CD-app.
 2. Navigate to *Instances and Subscriptions* and choose *Create*.
-3. Search for Continuous Integration & Delivery, select the *default* plan, and create the application.
+3. Search for Continuous Integration & Delivery, select the *build-runtime* plan, and create the application.
 4. Next, go to *Users and Security* and assign the roles to your user.
     - The *CI/CD Service Administrator* can trigger, create, delete, and change the builds.
     - The *CI/CD Service Developer* is only able to trigger the build.